wkoszek/vmshow/README.md

 # How to run

-Run the program, you must be root:

-	sudo

-You must pass the PID to the program as the 1st argument:
+Run the program, you must be root, and you must pass the PID to the program as the 1st argument:

-	./vmshow <pid>
+	sudo ./vmshow <pid>

 For example: